 - Would you consider working here again in the future?

-- Would you recommend the company as a good place to work at?
+- Would you recommend the company as a good place to work to a friend or relative?

 - Do you have any additional feedback you'd like to share that we haven't touched upon already?

 Download these questions in our exit interview template below:

 Remember that the purpose of conducting an exit interview is to uncover the truth about their reasons for leaving and spot potential issues.

 You’re asking them for their honest feedback, not just what you want to hear.
 There are no wrong answers to these questions.
 Instead, their feedback will stand alone as a record of their personal experience.

 I don’t suggest holding an exit interview with someone who’s had their employment terminated, but everyone else is fair game (including those who are retiring).

 Each departing employee will have their own story to tell, but an effective exit interview will help to uncover common threads contributing to your employee turnover.

 By asking open-ended questions such as those above, you’ll have the data you need to make changes for your current employees and improve employee retention overall.